A Classic Safari reserved exclusively for your private group

 The money Rwanda earns from gorilla treks helps protect and grow the gorilla population and enables the country to pay for classrooms, health centers, housing, and more for the community.
 As Joy notes, these are the very same rainforests where primatologist Dian Fossey lived with the gorillas and wrote her legendary book Gorillas in the Mist.

 Making a Rwanda gorilla trek a Micato Rwanda gorilla trek is that we can make your trek through these lush, gorilla-rich mountains private just for you group.
 As part of your gorilla immersion, Micato can also arrange private VIP visits to the Ellen DeGeneres Campus of the Dian Fossy Gorilla Fund, a multi-purpose, state-of-the-art facility for the study and conservation of our beloved gorillas.
-During a tour of campus — adjacent to Parc National des Volcans — you’ll see rare artifacts from Fossey’s two decades of communing with the gorillas, some of the quarter million native plants preserved here in the campus grounds – a literal living laboratory – and, on the virtual side, you can partake of augmented reality experiences in the campus’s immersive theater.
+During a tour of campus — adjacent to Parc Nacional des Volcans — you’ll see rare artifacts from Fossey’s two decades of communing with the gorillas, some of the quarter million native plants preserved here in the campus grounds – a literal living laboratory – and, on the virtual side, you can partake of augmented reality experiences in the campus’s immersive theater.

 Many of us likely know the benefits of having a beach to ourselves, at least for that few minutes before the silence and sandy serenity are shattered by the arrival of, you know, people.
 That won’t happen on the devastatingly beautiful dunes of Micato’s Africa, at least if we have anything to say about it.